pyodide/pyodide/docs/usage/type-conversions.md

 ### Python to JavaScript

-The following immutable types are implicitly converted from JavaScript to
+The following immutable types are implicitly converted from Python to
-Python:
+JavaScript:

 | Python  | JavaScript             |
 | ------- | ---------------------- |